Full Professor (Professional)

 She was appointed Associate Professor (Professional) in the Faculty of Law in April 2014, and then appointed to the rank of Full Professor (Professional) in June 2020.
 She was named co-director of the Centre for Human Rights and Legal Pluralism in 2021.

 Before joining McGill's Faculty of Law, Dr Ramanujam was involved in the successful systemic reform of higher education in the former communist countries of Eastern Europe and the Soviet Union, including Aga Khan’s Central Asian University and Smolny College in St. Petersburg.
 She has sat as Director of the Higher Education Support Program of the Open Society Institute in Budapest and Regional Director of Baltic and Eurasian Programs of Civic Education Project.
 She also has extensive experience in human rights issues, strategic planning, governance and programming, with a particular focus on education and civil society.
 She has been involved in the development of strategic planning for human rights institutions such as the Cambodian Centre for Human Rights and the Open Society Institute’s Disability and Law Network.
 She served on the Board of Directors of the Canadian Human Rights Foundation (Equitas) from 2001-2008, and was President of Board between 2003-2008.
-She is a member of the Board of Directors of Centraide of Greater Montreal.
+She served on the Board of Directors of Centreaide Greater Montreal from 2016-2022.
+She has been appointed as a member of the Board of Directors of Welcome Collective, Montreal in 2022.